gruntwork-io/docs/docs/pipelines/maintain/updating.md

     --docker-image-tag "${ECR_REPO_URL}/kaniko:${TERRAFORM_AWS_CI_VERSION}" \
     --build-arg "module_ci_tag=$TERRAFORM_AWS_CI_VERSION"
 ```
-Each image may take a few minutes to build and push, this is expected.
+Each image may take a few minutes to build and push.
 Once both images are built, you can update the image tag in your terraform module and update the infrastructure.

 ## Updating infrastructure

 Next, update the references to these images to the new tag values.
-This will vary depending on if you're using Pipelines as configured by the Reference Architecture or if you've deployed Pipelines as a standalone framework.
+This will vary depending on if you’re using Pipelines as configured by the Reference Architecture or if you’ve deployed Pipelines as a standalone framework.

 ### Updating tag values (RefArch)

-Update `common.hcl` with new tag values for these images.
+Update `common.hcl` with the new tag values for these images.
 The new tag value will be version of terraform-aws-ci that the images use.
 For example, if your newly created images are using the v0.52.1 release of terraform-aws-ci, update common.hcl to:

 ```
 deploy_runner_container_image_tag = "v0.52.1"